• Skip to primary navigation

 Aimee and I have been friends for several years.
 She’s a fellow Utah food blogger, and is part of the mother and daughter duo on Like Mother, Like Daughter where they share their favorite recipes.

 The book is divided into four fun sections, decadent brownies, brownie batter desserts, brownie mix-ins and other brownie delights.
 The decadent brownie section has decked out traditional brownies.
-The the other three sections transforms brownie mix into pancakes, fudge, truffles, fruit pizza and so much more.
+Then the other three sections transforms brownie mix into pancakes, fudge, truffles, fruit pizza and so much more.

 It was hard to pick which recipe to try first, but one of my favorite candies is Rolos, so I couldn’t resist making the Turtle brownies.